+Role shortlisted for:

+Candidate name:

+Searcher name:

+Date and time of online search:

+Agreed search terms: • 'Candidate name'

+• 'Candidate name' + 'job title'

+• 'Candidate name' + 'current school

+• 'Candidate name' + 'previous school'

+• 'Candidate name' + 'educational institution'

+Agreed platforms: • Google

+• LinkedIn

-Role shortlisted for: Candidate name: Searcher name: Date and time of online search: Agreed search terms: 'Candidate name' 'Candidate name' + 'job title' 'Candidate name' + 'current employer' 'Candidate name' + 'previous employer' or 'educational institution' 'Candidate name' + 'comet' Agreed platforms: Google LinkedIn Their most recent employer's website Agreed limitations: Search to be carried out using the agreed terms, looking at the first 3 pages of results only Findings to note: We are specifically looking for things that would make someone unsuitable to work with children and/or could bring the employer into disrepute, for example evidence of offensive or inappropriate behaviour.
+Their most recent school's website

+Agreed limitations: Search to be carried out using the agreed terms, looking at the first page of results only.

+Findings to note: We are specifically looking for things that would make someone unsuitable to work with children and/or could bring the school into disrepute, for example evidence of offensive or inappropriate behaviour.
 Do not include irrelevant personal information.
-Do include the link to the relevant information.
-If there are no findings to note, please state so.